microsoft/mu/docs/How/integration_checklist.md

 dependencies documented in each repo.

 There are currently exceptions to this rule.
 The `mu_basecore`, `mu_silicon_arm_tiano`, and `mu_tiano_plus` repos have a circular dependency that must be worked with care.
-Refer to the integration guide videos for clarificaion on how these three should work.
+Refer to the integration guide videos for clarification on how these three should work.
 They should be rebased and tested prior to any of the others, starting with `mu_basecore`.

 ### a) Prep for the Naive Rebase